Trophy Lives: On the Celebrity as an Art Object

 $18.00

-Ebook available on Apple Books and Kindle Store.
+Ebook available via this listing, on Apple Books and Kindle Store.

 We know that celebrities can make great muses: think of the work of Richard Phillips, who has painted an entire series of works inspired by Lindsay Lohan, Robert Pattinson, and Miley Cyrus, or of Urs Fischer, who recently showed a life-sized candle in the shape of Leonardo DiCaprio.
 Notoriously, the art collector Peter Brant commissioned the wickedly satirical Italian American artist Maurizio Cattelan to make a sculpture of his wife, the supermodel Stephanie Seymour.
 The work was technically called Stephanie, but became known in the industry as ‘Trophy Wife’.
 With the sculpture valued at 1.5 million dollars, while Seymour herself is purportedly worth one hundred million dollars, you might be tempted to wonder which has the claim to be the ‘better’ work of art.